maribsheikh/DreamXI/README.md

 # DreamXI
-this is trained AI model to evaluate players respective to their positions and suggest the transfer to managers
+this is trained AI model to evaluate players respective to their positions and suggest the transfer to team managers